waterlinked/waterlinked.github.io/docs/underwater-gps/bluerov-integration.md

 ## Software setup

-Configure the Water Linked system with a static IP address of 192.168.2.94 according to the [Network section](network-settings.md) of the Water Linked Documentation.
+1. Configure the Water Linked system with a static IP address of 192.168.2.94 according to the [Network section](network-settings.md) of the Water Linked Documentation.

-Connect the topside computer to the FXTI.
-Connect the BlueROV2 to the FXTI and power the BlueROV2 normally.
+2. Connect the topside computer to the FXTI and configure the topside computer to static IP address 192.168.2.1.

+3. Connect the BlueROV2 to the FXTI and power the BlueROV2 normally.

+4. Start QGroundControl and verify the connection to the BlueROV2.

-Connect the FXTI to the Water Linked Box using the 3m deck extension cable from the BlueROV2 Integration Kit.
+5. Connect the FXTI to the Water Linked Box using the deck extension cable from the BlueROV2 Integration Kit.

-Follow the [Quickstart](quickstart.md) from the Water Linked Documentation for:
+6. Follow the [Quickstart](quickstart.md) from the Water Linked Documentation for:
 	* Powering the Water Linked box.
 	* Calibrating the IMU.
 	* Deploying receivers.
-* Making Receiver-D1 connections to the box.
+	* Making Antenna/Receiver-D1 connections to the box.

-To configure the receiver location Water Linked Underwater GPS system, navigate to `http://192.168.2.94/#/receivers` in your browser.
+7. To configure the receiver locations on the Water Linked Underwater GPS system, navigate to `http://192.168.2.94/#/receivers` in your browser.
 Please refer to the [Receivers section](../receiver-d1.md) for further information on configuration.

-Power on the BlueROV2 and dive so the Locator is submerged a few inches below the surface.
+8. Dive the BlueROV2 so the Locator is submerged a few inches below the surface.

 If everything is operating correctly, you should now find an ROV position on the map in QGroundControl.
 The ROV position is indicated by a BlueROV2 image.
 The position of the surface vessel or Water Linked Master Electronics housing is indicated by a red arrow.
 The small ‘H’ icon indicates the ‘home position’, the location of the ROV’s first GPS lock.